RoySegall/gizra.com/src/_posts/2018-01-07-elm-related-types.md

 ## Tagged Types

-If what we want is to define a type that can either by a `Child` or a `Mother`, the simplest way of doing it is via a tagged type (sometimes referred to as a sum type or algebraic data type).
-That is the basic way in which we can define something which might be one sort of thing or another sort of thing.
+If what we want is to define a type that can either by a `Child` or a `Mother`, the simplest way of doing it is via a tagged type (sometimes referred to as a sum type, union type, or algebraic data type).
+That is the most basic way in which we can define something which might be one sort of thing or another sort of thing.
 So, a `Person` could be defined in this way:

 ```elm
     type Person